 Then there's only another person left.

-Well, it's it's that too.
+Well, it's that too.

-Uh McCabe, Andrew McCabe.
+McCabe, Andrew McCabe.

 Right.

-She was giving him the legal advice and her role as uh giving him the legal advice, she was just under him, and this is interesting news, and this will be something new that I'm gonna throw out there that I haven't written about uh yet.
+And this is interesting news, and this will be something new that I'm going to throw out there that I haven't written about yet.

 So after he's done.

-Uh so there's a certain sense of, as one source put it, narcissism involved here where they feel that they are untouchable.
+So there's a certain sense of, as one source put it, narcissism involved here where they feel that they are untouchable.

-I want to get to the part about this poor New York Times guy, and Peter Strzok and Lisa Page discussing at length uh about how they're looking into his background and tracking down his work phone and taking shots at at my colleague uh uh Chris Wallace taking shots of my former colleague Megan Kelly, you know, really personal, horrible attacks against both of them.
+I want to get to the part about this poor New York Times guy and Peter Strzok and Lisa Page discussing at length about how they're looking into his background and tracking down his work phone and taking shots at my colleague Chris Wallace taking shots at my former colleague Megan Kelly.

-And but the more important part is why are they looking up family names and members of reporters?
+But the more important part is why are they looking up family names and members of reporters?

-I don't think Chris Wallace and Megan Kelly and and Matt Apuzo and the rest of them are the only ones.
+I don't think Chris Wallace and Megan Kelly and Matt Apuzo and the rest of them are the only ones.

-I I've never seen anything quite like that.
+I've never seen anything quite like that.

 And she's like, oops, I already did that.